UCL-CS35/group35/2015/group35/docs.md

 4. Development plan, iterations and forks in prototypes
 6. Technical achievements, implementation details, use of design patterns
-8. Referenced materials cited and examples/trials made
-9. Testing and evaluation of the product solution

 ## Architectural Diagrams
 Deployment Diagram